bahrus/TSON/README.md

     };
 ```

-To serialize and deserialize this objectis very similar to the JavaScrfipt native JSON api:
+To serialize and deserialize this object with TSON is very similar to the JavaScrfipt native JSON api:

 ```javascript
 const serializedObjectWithAFunction = TSON.stringify(myObjectWithAFunction);